Privacy Policy

 7.3 How to Exercise Your Rights

-To exercise your CCPA rights, contact us at:
+To exercise CCPA rights, Members may contact the Association at:

-We will respond within 45 days and may request verification of your identity to process your request.
+The Association will respond within 45 days and may request verification of identity to process the request.

 7.4 We Do Not Sell Personal Information

-508ministry.com does not sell personal information as defined by the CCPA.
-We have not sold personal information in the preceding 12 months.
+508 Ministry PMA does not sell personal information as defined by the CCPA.
+The Association has not sold personal information in the preceding 12 months.

 8. General Data Protection Regulation (GDPR) Compliance